BOBANOVIORGANI/solaron-0bab6/content/pages/solarpower-b1.md

   - colors: colors-h
     elementId: ''
     title: Remote doesn’t mean alone.
 Here are so great features
-    subtitle: >-
-      These are all excellent features that will provide exactly the things you’re looking for.
+    subtitle: Excellent features that this PowerBank has but most don't.
     items:
       - type: FeaturedItem
         title: Fast charging